tim-mcdonnell/ncaa-prediction-model/docs/overview/architecture.md

 ### Data Layer

 - **ESPN API Client**: Handles communication with the ESPN API, including rate limiting and error handling.
-- **Data Collection**: Orchestrates data retrieval and synchronization.
+- **Collection Pipeline**: Orchestrates data retrieval and synchronization, with support for incremental updates.
-- **Data Storage**: Manages the database schema and storage operations.
-- **Data Validation**: Ensures data quality and handles missing or inconsistent data.
+- **Parquet Storage**: Stores data in columnar Parquet files organized by processing stage.
+- **Processing Pipeline**: Cleans and transforms raw data into standardized formats.

 ### Processing Layer

-- **Feature Engineering**: Transforms raw data into features suitable for modeling.
+- **Feature Pipeline**: Calculates 60+ basketball metrics with automatic dependency resolution.
 - **Model Training**: Builds and optimizes prediction models.
 - **Model Evaluation**: Assesses model performance with appropriate metrics.

 ### Application Layer

-- **Prediction Engine**: Generates predictions for upcoming games.
+- **Prediction Pipeline**: Generates predictions for upcoming games.
 - **Visualization Dashboard**: Provides interactive visualizations of data and predictions.
 - **API Endpoints**: Offers programmatic access to predictions and data.

+### Cross-Cutting Concerns

+- **Daily Update Pipeline**: Combines all pipelines for efficient daily updates during basketball season.
+- **Configuration Management**: Provides centralized configuration for all components.
+- **Logging and Monitoring**: Tracks pipeline execution and performance.

 ## Technical Decisions

 ### Storage Strategy

-We're starting with SQLite for simplicity during development but with a database abstraction layer that will allow us to migrate to PostgreSQL if needed for scaling.
-The schema is normalized to optimize for:

-- Data integrity
+We use a Parquet-first approach for data storage, which provides:

-- Query performance for feature extraction
+- **Columnar Format**: Optimized for analytical queries and feature calculation
-- Support for time-series analysis
+- **Efficient Compression**: Reduced storage requirements
+- **Schema Evolution**: Flexibility as data formats evolve
+- **Partitioning**: Organization by season, team, or other dimensions
+- **Direct Integration**: Seamless use with Polars for data processing

-### Model Pipeline
+### Pipeline Architecture

-The model pipeline is designed with scikit-learn's pipeline API to ensure:
+Our pipeline architecture is designed for:

-- Consistent preprocessing steps
-- Reproducible model training
-- Proper cross-validation
-- Model persistence
+- **Incremental Processing**: Only update what has changed
+- **Dependency Management**: Calculate features in the correct order
+- **Configuration Management**: Flexible control of pipeline behavior
+- **Error Handling**: Robust recovery from failures
+- **Progress Tracking**: Visibility into long-running processes
+- **Simple CLI**: Easy execution of pipeline components

-### Visualization Approach
+### Data Processing

-The dashboard is built with Dash and Plotly to provide:

-- Interactive visualizations
-- Real-time filtering and exploration
-- Shareable insights
-- Responsive design
+We use Polars for all data processing, which provides:

+- **Performance**: 10-100x faster than traditional pandas for our workloads
+- **Memory Efficiency**: Better handling of large datasets
+- **Expressive API**: Clean, functional data transformation
+- **Lazy Evaluation**: Optimized execution plans
+- **Parallelism**: Automatic use of multiple cores

 ## Future Considerations

-- **Scalability**: The current architecture can handle the historical data load, but may need optimization if expanded to include more granular data.
+- **Feature Evolution**: The architecture supports adding new basketball metrics over time
+- **Model Experimentation**: Pipeline design enables testing different modeling approaches
+- **Visualization Extensions**: The dashboard can be expanded with new views and insights
-- **Real-time Processing**: The system is currently batch-oriented but could be extended for real-time predictions.
+- **Real-time Updates**: The system could be extended for real-time predictions during games
-- **Deployment**: The architecture supports containerization for cloud deployment.
+- **Cloud Deployment**: The architecture supports containerization for cloud deployment